return42/sphkerneldoc/linux_src_doc/drivers/base/power/runtime_c.rst

 Prior invoking this function we expect the user to have brought the device into low power state by a call to \ :c:func:`pm_runtime_force_suspend`\ .
-Here we reverse those actions and brings the device into full power, if it is expected to be used on system resume.
-To distinguish that, we check whether the runtime PM usage count is greater than 1 (the PM core increases the usage count in the system PM prepare phase), as that indicates a real user (such as a subsystem, driver, userspace, etc.) is using it.
-If that is the case, the device is expected to be used on system resume as well, so then we resume it.
+Here we reverse those actions and bring the device into full power, if it is expected to be used on system resume.
 In the other case, we defer the resume to be managed via runtime PM.

 Typically this function may be invoked from a system resume callback.